Carolina Ferre: Biography

 She began her career on the Valencian regional channel Canal 9, with programs such a Guanye qui guanye or Tela marinera.
 In 1999, she made the leap to national television when she was signed by the private channel Telecinco, where she presented the variety show Fiebre del domingo noche, along with Juan y Medio and Carlos Tena.

 Later, in 2003, she temporarily replaced Emma García in charge of A tu lado and collaborated with Mercedes Milá in that year's edition of Gran Hermano, in charge of the summaries.
 The popularity she acquired earned her the following year, when she was put in charge of presenting the debate of Gran Hermano VIP.
 Her popularity on the network was confirmed when she was chosen, with Manel Fuentes, to broadcast the New Year's Eve 2003 chimes from the Puerta del Sol in Madrid.

 In the summer of 2004, and after the departure of María Teresa Campos to Antena 3, the channel put her temporarily in charge of the program that the presenter from Malaga had been presenting since 1996: 1996: Día a día, alongside Óscar Martínez.

 After that experience, she has been in charge of other projects that have failed, such as the late–night Plan C (2005) or the game show Esta cocina es un infierno (2006), both of which were withdrawn from the programming grid a few weeks after their premiere.
 At the end of 2006, she was hired by La Sexta and on 8 January 2007, she began presenting the game show Tres en Raya.
 Once again, the low ratings caused the program to be withdrawn from the schedule two weeks later.

 On 5 March 2007, she began a new stage on the Catalan channel 8TV, presenting for five months the daily late show Envasat al 8.
-At the same time, in May of that year, she was suddenly signed by TVE to host the specia Eurovisión program, after the cancellation of the initially chosen presenter, Paula Vázquez, at the last moment.
+At the same time, in May of that year, she was suddenly signed by TVE to host the special Eurovisión program, after the cancellation of the initially chosen presenter, Paula Vázquez, at the last moment.